Face the Music (American game show): Game 2

-Round 3
+Game 3

-In Round 3, the remaining two contestants again tried to guess subjects through use of song titles.
+In Game 3, the remaining two contestants again tried to guess subjects through use of song titles.
 This time, if a contestant did not correctly identify a song title the opposing player was given the chance to do so.
 Identifying the subject in this round was worth 30 points.

-The player in the lead when time was called advanced to the Championship Round to face the champion while the other player won a consolation prize for advancing to the third round.
-As before, a tie was broken with a shortened version of the first round.
+The player in the lead when time was called advanced to the Championship Game to face the champion while the other player won a consolation prize for advancing to the Game 3.
+As before, a tie was broken with a shortened version of the first game.

-Championship round
+Championship Game

-In the championship round, the reigning champion and the surviving contestant competed to identify a famous person using song titles and a series of six photographs of him/her from infancy through adulthood.
-The first one to do this would win the championship and the right to return on the next show.
-Beginning in the second season, the contestants were told whether or not the subject was a woman or a man.
+In the Championship Game, the reigning champion and the surviving contestant competed to identify a famous person using song titles and a series of six photographs of him/her from infancy through adulthood.
+Beginning in the second season, the contestants were also told whether the subject was a man or a woman.
+The champion and challenger would be shown the photographs one at a time with an accompanying song, and the first one of them to correctly identify the song and the subject won the championship.

-The champion and challenger would be shown the photographs one at a time with an accompanying song.
-For the first picture and musical clue only, whoever buzzed in and correctly identified the song title was given ten seconds to study the picture before offering a guess.
-If the contestant identified the subject, he/she was rewarded with a $10,000 prize.
-Originally, champions won a prize package totaling that amount, but after two weeks this was changed to offering $10,000 in cash.

-If the subject was not guessed on the first try, play continued and the contestant who eventually gave the correct answer to win the game would receive a prize package.
-The prize package started at $5,000 with the second picture/song combination and decreased by $1,000 for each subsequent turn, with the sixth and final combination being worth $1,000 in prizes.
+For the first picture only, the contestant that identified the song was given ten seconds to study it.
+If the contestant identified the subject on the first try, he/she won $10,000 in cash (originally a prize package worth that amount).
+If not, the game continued with a prize package being offered to the eventual winner, starting out with a value of $5,000 for the second photo and decreasing by $1,000 for each subsequent turn, down to $1,000 for the sixth and last combination.

-If neither contestant was able to identify the subject after all six photographs had been revealed, the tiebreaker from the second and third rounds was played to determine the champion.
+If neither contestant was able to identify the subject after all six photographs had been revealed, the tiebreaker from games 2 and 3 was played to determine the champion.
 The first contestant to correctly identify the song title and the celebrity associated with it won the $1,000 prize package.

 In the first season, champions stayed on for up to ten games or until defeated.
 In the second season, champions stayed on until defeated, regardless of the number of wins.
-A champion was rewarded with a new automobile for winning five consecutive games, with cars provided by Datsun in season one and Chrysler Corporation in season two.
-If any champion managed to reach ten wins, he/she would win a trip for two around the world during the first season and a travel trailer for season two.
+A champion was rewarded with a new automobile for winning five consecutive games.
+Reaching ten victories won a trip around the world during the first season and a travel trailer during season two.